soonh1/ProductApp/README.md

+# ProductApp

-# ProductApp - ASP.NET Core MVC
+## ASP.NET Core Web Application - MVC - ProductApp.Web

 #### What is the MVC pattern?